Space capsule: United States

-Active space capsules
+Active crewed orbital space capsules

 Soyuz

 In 1963, Korolev first proposed the three-man Soyuz spacecraft for use in Earth orbit assembly of a lunar exploration mission.
 He was pressured by Soviet premier Nikita Khrushchev to postpone development of Soyuz to work on Voskhod, and later allowed to develop Soyuz for space station and lunar exploration missions.

 He employed a small, lightweight bell-shaped reentry capsule, with an orbital crew module attached to its nose, containing the bulk of the mission living space.
 The service module would use two panels of electric solar cells for power generation, and contained a propulsion system engine.
 The 7K-OK model designed for Earth orbit used a 2810 kg reentry module measuring 2.17 m in diameter by 2.24 m long, with an interior volume of 4.00 m3.
 The 1100 kg spheroidal orbital module measured 2.25 m in diameter by 3.45 m long with a docking probe, with an interior volume of 5.00 m3.
 The total spacecraft mass was 6560 kg.

 Ten of these craft flew crewed after Korolev's death, from 1967 to 1971.
 The first (Soyuz 1) and last (Soyuz 11) resulted in the first in-space fatalities.
-Korolev had developed a 9850 kg 7K-LOK variant for use in the lunar mission, but this was never flown manned.
+Korolev had developed a 9850 kg 7K-LOK variant for use in the lunar mission, but this was never flown crewed.

 The Russians continued to develop and fly the Soyuz to this day.